 Meeting Minutes & Agendas (Click Here)

 Term Length: 3 years

-Toni is the editor at The Shepherdstown Chronicle.
-Prior to her work at this paper, she served as reporter then managing editor for The Spirit of Jefferson newspaper in Charles Town.
+Toni is the director at Bolivar-Harpers Ferry Public Library where she has served in that role for just over a year.
+Prior to that, she was the editor for The Shepherdstown Chronicle.
+She also previously served as reporter then managing editor for The Spirit of Jefferson newspaper in Charles Town.
 A 1987 graduate of Mary Washington College, Toni majored in English Literature with a secondary high school teaching certification.
+She is currently working on her Masters in Library Science and Information Technology at Syracuse University.
 She and her husband, Tom, reside in Harpers Ferry where they have lived for 24 years, raising four children.
-In addition to the Jefferson County Parks and Recreation, Toni is a member of the Jefferson County Council on Aging Board of Directors and the president of the Bolivar-Harpers Ferry Library Board of Directors.
+In addition to the Jefferson County Parks and Recreation, Toni is a member of the Harpers Ferry Women's Club and an active member of Fellowship Bible Church.

 Ann Mountz - Vice-President

 Ann joined the Jefferson County Parks and Recreation board in 2013 so she could have a more active role in the direction of the parks and programs that are important to her family.
 Ann currently serves as vice-president of the board.
 Her background is in environmental chemistry.
 She and her husband have lived in Harpers Ferry for 15 years, where she is a stay-at-home mom for her two children.